Adaptive Granularity in Tensors: A Quest for Interpretable Structure: Problem Formulation

 More formally we define our problem as follows: \begin{mdframed}[linecolor=red!60!black,backgroundcolor=gray!20,linewidth=2pt,topline=false,rightline=false, leftline=false] Given a tensor $\tensor{X}$ of dimensions $I \times J \times K$ Find:\\ A tensor $\tensor{Y}$ of dimensions $I \times J \times K^*$ with $K^* \le K$ such that

 where $\mathcal{Q}$ is a measure of goodness and $\mathbf{W}(i,j) = 1$ if slice $i$ in tensor $\tensor{X}$ is aggregated into slice $j$ in the resulting tensor, otherwise $\mathbf{W}(i,j) = 0$.

 \end{mdframed} At first glance, \ourproblem might look like a problem amenable to dynamic programming, since it exhibits the optimal substructure property.
 However, it lacks the overlapping subproblems property: there are overlapping subproblems across the set of different $\mathbf{W}$ matrices (e.g., two different matrices may have overlapping subproblems) but not within any single $\mathbf{W}$.
-Thus, we still have to iterate over $2^{K-1}$ $\mathbf{W}$'s refer subsection \ref{hardness} for more details.\\ \textbf{Structure of $\mathbf{W}$}: The matrix $\mathbf{W}$ has a special structure.
+Thus, we still have to iterate over $2^{K-1}$ $\mathbf{W}$'s refer subsection \ref{hardness} for more details.

+\textbf{Structure of $\mathbf{W}$}: The matrix $\mathbf{W}$ has a special structure.
 Here we provide an example.
 Consider a three-mode tensor $\tensor{X}$ of dimensions $10\times10\times10$, with the third mode being the time mode.
 Suppose that the optimal level of aggregation for $\tensor{Y}$ is $K^* = 3$.
-In this case, $\mathbf{W}$ is of size $3\times 10$ and an example of such matrix is: